 Practice (6 hours)

 BIOS 798 (6) Public Health Practice

-We generally advise students to register for no more than 10 credits during each of the first two semesters of the Master's curriculum.
-Most students find the graduate curriculum to be considerably more demanding and time-consuming than their undergraduate experiences.
+We generally advise students to register for no more than 12 credits in any given semester.
+Most students find the graduate curriculum to be considerably more demanding and timeconsuming than their undergraduate experiences.